Y dwarf: Clouds and variability

 Water clouds were theorized since the early 2000s to exist in Y-dwarfs.
 The Y-dwarfs do however likely also have clouds made of other condensates, such as sulfides, potassium chloride (KCl) and possibly ammonium dihydrogen phosphate (NH_{4}H_{2}PO_{4}).
 These clouds would exist below any water clouds for colder Y-dwarfs.
 Some Y-dwarfs are likely too warm to form water clouds, but could have other observable clouds.
 The first discovered variable Y-dwarf was WISE 1405+5534 (Y0) and its variability is modelled with a single bright spot.
 Another variable Y dwarf is WISE 1738+2732 (Y0) and its variability is explained with the breakup of KCl and sodium sulfide (Na_{2}S) clouds into a patchy cloud cover.
+A variability study with Spitzer found that 35% to 75% of Y-dwarfs are variable.
+This variability likely comes from variations in vertical and horizontal structure of clouds.
 WISE 0855−0714 (Y4) was suspected to have water ice clouds, but a later study with MIRI did not detect any water ice clouds.
 A study using the NIRCam photometry of WISE J0336−0143B found a significantly bluer color when compared to WISE 0855−0714, suggesting the presence of water ice clouds in this Y-dwarf.